HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 First, notice that functions can only be declared outside of other functions. `void SayHello() {...}` is a **function declaration** (and simulaneously a **function definition**, like all other declarations you've seen so far, more on that later).

 And so is `int main() {...}`, if you remember from earlier chapters. `main` is the special function that's called when the program starts, while all other functions have to be called manually.

+Functions can call other functions, which themselves can call more functions, and so on.
+This is how large programs are composed.

 ## Function names